-Floor Slabs – After underground plumbing is installed and before concrete floor is poured, including electric, vapor barriers, reinforce mesh, etc.
+- Floor Slabs - After underground plumbing is installed and before the concrete floor is poured, including electric, vapor barriers, reinforcing mesh, etc.

-Draintile – The entire draintile installation must be complete into the sump pit for the inspection.
-No foundation backfill may be started until approval of draintile and damproofing is given.
+- Draintile - The entire drain tile installation must be complete into the sump pit for inspection.
+No foundation backfill may be started until approval of draintile and dampproofing is given.

-Spotted Plat-of-Survey – Shall be submitted to the Department of Building and Zoning IMMEDIATELY after the completion of the foundation walls, and must set forth the exact location of the foundation in relation to the lot lines.
+- Spotted Plat-of-Survey - Shall be submitted to the Department of Building and Zoning immediately after the completion of the foundation walls, and must set forth the exact location of the foundation in relation to the lot lines.
 The spotted survey shall include the certificate of an Illinois Registered Surveyor.
-CONSTRUCTION SHALL NOT PROCEED UNTIL SAID SPOTTED SURVEY IS RECEIVED AND APPROVED BY THE DIRECTOR OF BUILDING AND ZONING.
+Construction shall not proceed until said the spotted survey is received and approved by the director of building and zoning.

-Rough – Required before any interior wall are covered.
-All trades are to be completed before requesting inspection including plumbing and electric.
+- Rough - Required before any interior walls are covered.
+All trades are to be completed before requesting inspection including plumbing and electricity.

-Furthermore, it should be noted that General Contractors are held responsible for all of their subcontractor’s work, and to see that the required inspection is made at the proper time.
+Furthermore, it should be noted that General Contractors are held responsible for all of their subcontractor's work, and to see that the required inspection is made at the proper time.
 There is no regulation as to which contractor is to call for the inspection, just so the call is made.
-NOTICE OF 24 HOURS IS REQUIRED IN ALL CASES.
+Notice of 24 hours is required in all cases.
+Inspections are performed on Monday, Wednesday and Thursday between 9:00 a.m. and 1:00 p.m.
 Incomplete installations could result in the General Contractor having to remove concrete and/or wall covering such as drywall, in order to facilitate approval by the Department of Building and Zoning.
 Forfeiture of all cash bonds and refusal to issue a Certificate of Occupancy for the structure could result.